reniericorreia/MTVCodeSmellCheck/README.md

 mccabe_complexity:10
 sql_complexity:15
 ```
-\* more than one place separated by semicolons
+\* more than one value separated by semicolons

 ### 2. Run the main.py file
 ```